Hornbill-Docs/esp-config/esp-config/automation/workflow-designer.md

 ### Start

 The Start Node indicates the starting point of the workflow.
-There are no parameters and you can can only have one per stage.
+There are no parameters and you can only have one per stage.

 ### Hornbill Automation

 Hornbill Automations are definable automated actions that will occur within the workflow.
-The available Hornbill Automation are provided by each application that utilizes workflows.
+The available Hornbill Automations are provided by each application that utilizes workflows.
 Each application can provide automated tasks.

 ### Authorization